Confronting $\gamma$-rays from singlet fermionic cold dark matter with the H.E.S.S. data: Introduction

 \section{Introduction}

 It is confirmed that more than 95\% of the universe content is dark; about 70\% dark energy, 25\% dark matter (DM) and only about 5\% is visible (baryonic).
 During recent decades, several models, beyond the Standard Model (SM) of particle physics, have been proposed to explain this puzzling dark part of the universe.
 The most important candidates for cold DM (CDM) are weakly interacting massive particles (WIMPs) which can resolve some related cosmological and astrophysical problems.
-The other important candidates are Axions and MACHOs.
-Although we cannot detect DM as a signal in a collider, because of its negligible interactions with SM particles, direct and indirect searches are still possible.
-The experiments of direct detection search for observing the recoil energy of atomic nuclei interacting with DM particles passing through the earth.
+The other important candidates are axions and MACHOs.
+Sterile neutrinos can also be considered as warm dark matter particles \cite{dodelson}.
+Although we have failed to detect DM as a signal in a collider, because of its negligible interactions with SM particles, direct and indirect searches are still possible.
+The experiments of direct detection, search for observing the recoil energy of atomic nuclei interacting with DM particles passing through the earth.
 Indirect detection efforts, however, search for possible visible products of decay or annihilation of DM particles.
-Gamma-rays are one of the final products which some experiments, such as Fermi-LAT, VERITAS and H.E.S.S., can measure their excess as an indirect detection of DM.
-In addition to direct and indirect detection bounds, there is an important bound on observed relic density of DM.
-Indeed, the present relic abundance of CDM, $\Omega_{\rm{CDM} }h^2$, is $0.1123 \pm 0.0035$ \cite{jarosik} where $h\approx0.7$ is the scaled Hubble constant in the units of 100 km/sec/Mpc.
+Gamma-rays are one of the final products of which some experiments, such as Fermi-LAT, VERITAS and H.E.S.S., can measure their excess as an indirect detection of DM.
+In addition to direct and indirect detection bounds, there is an important bound on the observed relic density of DM.
+Indeed, the present relic abundance of CDM is $\Omega_{\rm{CDM} }h^2=0.120 \pm 0.001$ \cite{Aghanim:2018eyx} where $h\approx0.7$ is the scaled Hubble constant in units of 100 km/sec/Mpc.